fridaysystems/inventory-presser/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

 Turn WordPress into a dealership website.
-Provides vehicle listing templates and a custom post type for automobiles or powersports.
+Provides vehicle listings and photo sliders for automobiles or powersports.

 == Description ==

-Manage and market a dealership inventory
+Manage and market dealership inventory with listings and photo sliders built on a vehicle custom post type.

 * Supports automobiles, motorcycles, ATVs, RVs, and boats
 * [Manage multiple lot locations](https://inventorypresser.com/docs/vehicle-post-type/locations-taxonomy/) and maintain separate phone numbers & hours for each